waimea-jrgerraty/200DTD-coding-project/testing.md

 #### Expected Outcome

 Invalid move should be printed and the turn should restart, as the move is outside the range of possibilities.
-There should be no exceptions to do with the list if the coin gets moved far off the board.
+There should be no errors with list bounds if the coin gets moved far off the board.

-### TEST NAME HERE

-TEST DESCRIPTION HERE
+### Handling non numeric inputs

+The player is expected to insert numeric data in most cases, and it is also expected to be an unsigned integer.
+The program needs to handle cases where inputs are non numeric - null or letters.
+The program also needs to handle signed integers being used.

 #### Test Data / Actions to Use

-TEST DATA TO USE DETAILED HERE
+For each of the numeric input fields - slots per round, coins per round, slot to push, and distance to push:
+- Test just pressing enter without writing anything (null)
+- Test inputting random letters
+- Test inputting letters and numbers
+- Test inputting a negative number

 #### Expected Outcome

-EXPECTED OUTCOME DETAILED HERE
+For slots per round and coins per round, if a non numeric value is inserted it should default to the default amount.
+For slot to push and distance to push, if a non numeric value is inserted it should result in an invalid move and the turn should be repeated.
 ---